What do Plants Need to Grow and Survive?

 Going back to the original question: why do plants need soil?

 Soil is a medium for plants to grow from which plants can obtain chemical elements (nutrients) these can be broken down into mineral and non-mineral.

 A plants capability of absorbing these nutrients depends on the soil’s composition, the amount of sand, clay and organic matter within it.
 Ideally the optimum soil composition would be equal parts of sand, clay and organic matter.

 Soil composition effects water retention and nutrients available.

 The pH level of soil also affects the nutrients available, be it macronutrients or micronutrients.

 Soil also provides air for plants roots; they get the air from space between tiny soil particles.
 Soil is naturally porous or at least it should be.
-If you have a look at Sandy soil you will notice that it is made up of large particles with large air spaces, this is why Sandy soil dries out quicker, the water just run through it quicker.
+If you have a look at Sandy soil, you will notice that it is made up of large particles with large air spaces, this is why Sandy soil dries out quicker, the water just runs through it quicker.

 Why do plants need air?

 There are two main reasons as to why plants need air:

 - Plants need air from above ground.
 Air provides plants with the oxygen and carbon that they need (along with sunlight) to be able to photosynthesise, which is the process of how plants grow.